AltGr/opam-wiki/Packaging.md

 ## Getting a full OPAM package

 There are still two things missing for a complete package.
 - An appealing description.
-Put it in a simple utf-8 text file `opam/descr`.
+Put it in a simple utf-8 text file named `descr`.
   Like for git commits, the first line is a short summary, and a longer text may follow.
 - An URL where OPAM may download the project source for the release.
 If your project is hosted on github, pushing `TAG` will automatically provide https://github.com/me/project/archive/TAG.zip.
-This shoud be put in `opam/url`, which has a format similar to `opam`:
+This shoud be put in an `url` file, with a format similar to that of `opam`:

         archive: "https://address/of/project.1.0.tar.gz"
         checksum: "3ffed1987a040024076c08f4a7af9b21"